 Director, Security and Risk Research, University of Portsmouth

-Professor Peter Lee is the Director, Security and Risk Research, and Professor in Applied Ethics, at the University of Portsmouth.
+Professor Peter Lee is the Director, Security and Risk Research, and Professor of Applied Ethics, at the University of Portsmouth.
 His specialist academic area is applied ethics, and his research spans the human aspects of drone operations in military, policing and wider security contexts, the politics and ethics of war and military intervention, and the politics of identity.

 Current projects that he is facilitating address interventions to protect young people at risk of exploitation, the wellbeing of police online child sex crime investigators, and firefighter safety.
 In recent years Dr Lee’s research has explored the ethical, resilience and moral injury dimensions of remotely piloted drone operations with the Royal Air Force Reaper squadrons for his book, Reaper Force: Inside Britain’s Drone Wars (2018).